AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

 <InlineAlert variant="info" slots="text"/>

 For security purposes, we recommend moving your API key from the provided link into a request header.
+The header key is `x-api-key` and the header value is your API key.

 ### Create a mesh from a source